Wednesday, December 18, 2024

 It’s also very much built like a choose-your-own-adventure novel, with numbered paragraphs to read, decisions that send you to further paragraphs, and so on.
 I would go so far as to say that it’s not quite a game: it really is more of an interactive novel, with some light game elements peppered throughout.
 (If you want an actual hybrid of interactive story & boardgame, This War of Mine delivers in spades.)

 But is this interactive story any fun?
-Oh yes.
+Yes.

 The game runs on very simple rules, making it possible to crack the box open and start playing right there and then; it also comes with three scenarios that throw you deep into occupied France and force you to make difficult decisions from the get-go.
 You can play each scenario individually or link them up in a three-part campaign.
 Best of all, each scenario is replayable, despite the absence of randomness anywhere in the system.